A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Training-Time Graph OOD Adaptation

 \section{Training-Time Graph OOD Adaptation}

-Training-time graph OOD adaptation focuses on addressing the distribution discrepancies between source and target graph data.
-By mitigating the distribution shifts, models can effectively transfer knowledge from the source domain and adapt to the target distribution.
-In general, training-time graph OOD adaptation serves three primary objectives in different scenarios. \begin{itemize}[wide=0pt] \item \textit{Observation Bias Correction.} For semi-supervised classification within a single graph, distribution shifts between training and test instances may arise from observation bias related to latent subpopulation \cite{Bi2023PredictingTS}, or the time-evolving nature of graphs \cite{Zhu2022ShiftRobustNC}.
-Mitigating distribution shifts in this setting may enhance the model's performance on test instances. \item \textit{Cross-graph Knowledge Transfer.} To facilitate knowledge transfer from well-labeled graphs to those with limited labels, it is essential to effectively manage distribution shifts between these graphs, as distinct graphs often exhibit varied data distributions. \item \textit{Negative Augmentation Mitigation.} Graph data augmentation, which utilizes the augmented data as additional training data, is commonly used for improving model generalization or alleviating label scarcity issues.
+Training-time graph OOD adaptation is a crucial aspect of addressing distribution discrepancies between source and target graph data.
+These discrepancies can arise due to various factors, including differences in the underlying graph structures, node features, and edge relationships.
+Effectively mitigating these distribution shifts is essential for enabling the model to transfer knowledge from the source domain and adapt to the target domain.
+In general, training-time graph OOD adaptation serves three primary objectives in different settings. \begin{itemize}[wide=0pt] \item \textit{Observation Bias Correction.} For semi-supervised classification within a single graph, distribution shifts between training and test instances may arise from observation bias related to latent subpopulation \cite{Bi2023PredictingTS}, or the time-evolving nature of graphs \cite{Zhu2022ShiftRobustNC}.
+Mitigating distribution shifts in this setting may enhance the model's performance on test instances. \item \textit{Cross-graph Knowledge Transfer.} Cross-graph knowledge transfer is a critical challenge when transferring knowledge from well-labeled graphs to graphs with limited or no labels.
+Distinct graphs often exhibit varied data distributions, leading to discrepancies in the representations learned from each graph.
+This objective ensures that knowledge learned from the source graph can be effectively applied to the target graph. \item \textit{Negative Augmentation Mitigation.} Graph data augmentation, which utilizes the augmented data as additional training data, is commonly used for improving model generalization or alleviating label scarcity issues.
 However, overly severe distribution shifts between the original and augmented data can lead to the negative augmentation problem \cite{wu2022knowledge, liu2022confidence}.
 Therefore, controlling distribution shifts is essential to avoid inferior model performance and fully exploit the benefits of augmented graph data. \end{itemize}

 In this section, we discuss existing training-time graph OOD adaptation methods, highlighting the techniques for mitigating distribution shifts.
 The summary can be found in Table \ref{tab:1}.